BradT615/MyBlocks/README.md

 MyBlocks serves as a centralized hub where teams can:

 - Browse and search components in a visual gallery
-- Upload and share components with comprehensive dependency management
+- Upload and share components
-- Preview components in light and dark modes with live rendering
+- Preview components in light and dark modes
-- Access and copy component code across multiple languages and frameworks
+- Access and copy component code
 - Tag and categorize components for easy discovery
-- Support complex multi-file components with proper file relationships

 The platform solves collaboration challenges between design and development teams by creating a shared visual language and resource repository.